michelepagot/wezterm/docs/config/lua/config/debug_key_events.md

 * `raw_key` represents the key press prior to any keymapping/composition events.
   If `raw_key` would be the same as `key` then `raw_key` will be printed as `NONE`.
 * `raw_modifiers` represents the state of the modifier keys prior to any keymapping or composition effects.
-For example, typeing `l` with `SHIFT` held down produces `raw_modifiers: SHIFT`.
+For example, typing `l` with `SHIFT` held down produces `raw_modifiers: SHIFT`.
 * `raw_code` is the hardware-and-or-windowing-system-dependent raw keycode value associated with the key press.
 This generally represents the physical location